blocknetdx/documentation/source/service-nodes/setup.md

 ### Fund the Collateral Address

-Send BLOCK to your collateral address to meet the 5000 BLOCK requirement.
+Send BLOCK to your collateral address.
+You need 5001+ BLOCK total (5000 for collateral + 1 extra for voting/spending flexibility).

 **Recommended: Manual Funding**

-1. Send 1 BLOCK to the collateral address (for voting eligibility)
+1. Send 1 BLOCK to the collateral address (extra UTXO for voting/spending)
-2. Send BLOCK in amounts of 500-5000 BLOCK until the sum reaches 5000 BLOCK
+2. Send BLOCK in amounts of 500-5000 BLOCK until the collateral sum reaches 5000 BLOCK

-*Example:* Send 1 BLOCK, then 1250 BLOCK four times = 5001 BLOCK total across 5 inputs.
+*Example:* Send 1 BLOCK, then 1250 BLOCK four times = 5001 BLOCK total across 5 inputs on the same address.

 **Alternative: `servicenodecreateinputs` Tool**